One question we tend to receive a lot from College Freshman is “what should I do“?

 More than 43% of college graduates end up underemployed and working at a job that they could have gotten without spending thousands on a bachelor’s degree.

 While you should be taking college seriously and doing your best to pass classes, you also have to start planning for life after college as soon as possible.
 It is never too early to start thinking about what jobs you would like and researching what you can do now while in college to set yourself up as a good candidate for that job.

-We would recommend starting this your freshman year because you give yourself more time to plan.if you know what you want out of college go in with your plan and they will work with you to get you on the best path.
+We would recommend starting this your freshman year because you give yourself more time to plan.
 If you don’t have a plan, go anyway.
 They will help you build one.
 They will also show you how to build a really strong resume catered to the type of job you are looking for after college.